How to get your baby to sleep

 - Day and night look and sound different.
 Give your baby time to get used to the difference when they’re a few weeks old.

 When baby won’t sleep

-- Don’t be afraid to ask for help.
-The sleep disruptions and deprivation are some of the greatest demands placed on new parents.
-If your baby is bottle-fed, split the night-time feeds with your partner and take turns doing early morning changing.
-Ask a friend or relative to come stay for a few days or even just an evening so you can catch up on your sleep
+If your baby is bottle-fed, try splitting the night-time feeds and early morning changing with your partner.
+Maybe ask a friend or relative to come stay for a few days or even just an evening so you can catch up on your sleep.

 When do babies start sleeping through the night?

 This night will come.
 Every baby is different, but many babies start sleeping for longer from around six months.
 So there is a light on the horizon, but you won’t see much of it because you’ll be asleep.
 If your baby is already sleeping through, great, but not every parent is so lucky.